justinaustin/cabins-direct/README.md

 The goal of this website isn't to make money.
 I did not charge the cabins to be on it.
 I envisioned the website having only the minimum number of ads to pay for server costs.
 I wanted a central location where people could easily search, filter based on amenities, and find the website/contact information for the locally owned cabins in the area.
 I also wanted to make sure all of the money went to the owners, giving them just payment for their hard work and helping the local economy.
 Unfortunately, I never received responses from the local owners, so I ended up only having my parents' cabins on the website.
 After multiple unsuccessful attempts, I decided to give up and take down the website.
 I still believe that this website has the potential to greatly help the area.
 Perhaps the time just wasn't right.
 I still have the domain (cabinsdirect.org), but with college and other commitments, I unfortunately do not have the time to continue to pursue this.

-If you have any questions about anything, please send an email to justin (AT) austin (DOT) ky.
+If you have any questions about anything, please send an email to justinaustin42 (AT) gmail (DOT) com.

 ## Website Details
 This website is built from the grayscale theme from StartBootstrap.
 Information about the theme can be found [here](https://startbootstrap.com/template-overviews/grayscale/).
 The theme is based on the [Bootstrap framework](https://getbootstrap.com/).
 The [cabins](cabins/index.html) page contains some AngularJS in order to dynamically filter the cabins based on the amenities checklist.